Allukard31/Very-Wild-Trip/README.md

 ## You want to contribute to our project ?

 Pull requests are welcome !
-For major changes, please open an issue first to discuss what you would like to change with us !
+For major changes, please open an issue first to discuss what you would like to change with us :blush: